vertica/spark-connector/README.md

 Note: If you are using the S3 properties, the connector options has priority over the Spark configuration, which has priority over the environment variables.

 ## Complex Data Types
-*Complex types is currently under development and is subject to change.*

 ### Requirements
 Complex data types requires Vertica 11 and Vertica's JDBC connector 11.
-Complex data types support is backward compatible only with Vertica 10.x under some restrictions.
+Complex data types support is backward compatible only with Vertica 10.x with some restrictions.

 ### Complex Type Conversion